 Every year around this time we like to send out a little reminder about maintaining your generator for the season.
 We are a currently one month into the official hurricane season.
 The season started the beginning of June ends in November.
 It is not only advisable but necessary to be ready for a hurricane.
 During and especially after a storm has passed over, there is a chance that you and your business may be left without electricity.

-- A lack of electricity can cause multiple problems.
-Consider these potential benefits that you can experience in the event that you are left without power after a storm if you are prepared.
+A lack of electricity can cause multiple problems.
+Consider these potential benefits that you can experience if you are not left without power after a storm.

 - Increased Revenue- If you provide products or services that people will need after a storm, it will be increasingly difficult to operate without power.
 Obviously, if you cannot do business you will lose revenues.
 A working generator can provide you an influx of cash to pay for your own post storm repairs.